clwg/syswatch/readme.md

 # Syswatch

-SysWatch strives to be a scalable and endpoint messaging reference implemenation designed to facilitate the real-time monitoring and direct command invocation across a variety of endpoints and platforms.
+Syswatch strives to be a scalable and endpoint messaging reference implemenation designed to facilitate the real-time monitoring and direct command invocation across a variety of endpoints and platforms.
 Syswatch leverages gRPC for communication and supports both direct and broadcast messaging to endpoints and accessiable through a HTTP API.

 ## Status